leeper/rite/README.md

 **rite** provides the first visual interface for report generation in R through the `riteout` function (a simple wrapper for `rite(catchOutput=TRUE)`.
 Through `riteout`, users can generate reports in a variety of formats (including markdown, HTML, and LaTeX) through just a single mouse-click. `riteout` currently offers access to the **knitr** functions `knit` and `purl`, allowing users to convert documents embedded with R code chunks into either finished reports and analysis replication files, respectively.
 These functions work analogously to `Sweave` and `Stangle` provided by base R.

 Additionally, `riteout` allows users to `stitch` simple reports from unformatted R scripts, making the quick production of readable R analyses a mouse click away.
-Support for **knitr**'s `spin` (using Roxygen-style syntax) is planned for the future.
+Support for **knitr**'s `spin` (using Roxygen-style syntax) has also been added.

-To complement this functionality, **rite** provides syntax highlighting for R (by default) and, optionally, for LaTeX, markdown, and HTML.
+To complement this functionality, **rite** provides syntax highlighting for R (by default) and, optionally, for LaTeX, markdown, HTML/XML, brew, roxygen, and reST.
 Higlighting of `Sweave`/`knitr`-style code chunks is supported in each case.

-Syntax highlighting for other languages is planned for the future.
+## Experimental out function ##

+The current development release of **rite** also includes a function `ritesink` that provides an experimental window for viewing highlighted R output instead of (or in addition to) sending those results to the R console.
+This tool aims to offer a robust alternative to the deprecated [**colorout** package](http://cran.r-project.org/web/packages/colorout/index.html).